Sceptre/sceptre/docs/_source/docs/stack_config.rst

 A Stack config stores configurations related to a particular Stack, such as the path to that Stack’s Template, and any parameters that Stack may require.
-Many of these configuration keys support resolvers and can be inherited from the parent StackGroup configs.
+Many of these configuration keys support resolvers and can be inherited from parent StackGroup configs.

 .. _stack_config-structure: